Helter Skelter (scenario): Beatles songs, as interpreted in the vision

-Years later Tex Watson tied the prophecy to one more White Album song, "Everybody's Got Something to Hide Except Me and My Monkey", though he changed monkey to monkeys.
+Years later Tex Watson tied the prophecy to one more song from The Beatles, "Everybody's Got Something to Hide Except Me and My Monkey", though he changed monkey to monkeys.
 While on LSD at a party in late March 1969, Watson states in his autobiography, he and two Manson girls realized they themselves were "the monkeys ... just bright-eyed, free little animals, totally uninhibited," as they started "bouncing around the apartment, throwing food against the walls, and laughing hysterically".